 The Arctic Research Commission has initiated the study of new ways to approach the Arctic Ocean with the capabilities which can replace those lost with the end of the "dedicated" cruises.
-Other cruise opportunities referred to by the Navy and the research community as "opportunity" and "accommodation" cruises may, from time to time, become available on US submarines (For details see Arctic Science from Submarines - A Report Based on the SCICEX 2000 Workshop, Rothrock et al., 1999).
-The Commission has opened discussions with the Royal Navy on the use of their nuclear submarines and has begun exploring the availability and capabilities of Swedish and German submarine with "Air Independent Power" systems which carry both fuel and oxidizer for extended operations while submerged.
-With the advent of Healv requirements for deep sampling and surfaced operations from a submerged platform have subsided.
+Other cruise opportunities referred to by the Navy and the research community as "opportunity" and "accommodation" cruises may, from time to time, become available on US submarines (For details see Arctic Science from Submarines - A Report Based on the SCICEX 2000 Workshop, et al., 1999).
+To this date, three such accommodation cruises have taken place.

+The Commission has also opened discussions with the Royal Navy on the use of their nuclear submarines and has begun exploring the availability and capabilities of Swedish and German submarine with "Air Independent Power" systems which carry both fuel and oxidizer for extended operations while submerged.
+With the advent of HEALY, requirements for deep sampling and surface operations from a submersable platform have subsided.
 It became clear in the latter days of the SCICEX dedicated cruises that submerged operations were the most appropriate use of the submarine's capabilities.
 This has lead to discussions of the capabilities of unmanned or autonomous vehicles for survey research in the Arctic.
 Discussions continue on all of these fronts as well as continuing discussions with the Navy about the possibilities for another "dedicated" cruise to the Arctic.